-*And you have about as much control over what words mean as the a-holes who are trying to get decimate to not mean destroyed utterly.
+*And you have about as much control over what words really truly mean as the a-holes who are trying to get decimate to not mean destroyed utterly.

 It is in this way that many in positions of power conflate "offense" with "harm."
 Dick and fart jokes are offensive (to some).
 Dead baby jokes are offensive (to many).
 Saying white people like Starbucks might be offensive (to a few).
 None of these jokes actually contributes to oppression.
 Calling someone a spaz as a way of making fun of them--using the word spaz as synonymous with lacking intelligence or being inept causes everyone who meets someone with cerebral palsy (which is not an affliction of the mind) to make assumptions (conscious or unconscious) about their intelligence or aptitude.
 You've equated those people with a negative characteristic.

 And, in fact, what happens when people meet folks with C.P. is that they treat them like they're not intelligence and are inept.
 Now it's not just a matter of someone having their delicate sensibilities offended.